aarondunnigan26/aaronwilliam.github/_posts/CapstoneProject.md

 # Challanges:

 The main challenges that I have faced are with 3D printing my prototype.
 Oringnally my print failed becuase the nosel on the printer was clogged.
 When I reprinted it on a different printer, the bed was not placed on correctly so it kept hitting against the display.
 The print was stopped by a teacher and thrown out before I was able to see thought.
+I face  large chellenge with my GitHub site because when I would commit nothing woudl show on the website.
+I tried trouble shooting a lot with Collin Kanofsky, but I eventually had to create a new repository, copy and paste everything into my new repo, unpublish my old repo, and now everything is working properly.

 ![PCB Image](/assets/images/IMG_1569.HEIC)